 What Causes Nausea From Anxiety?

 How Stress Causes Nausea - A Natural Part of the Fight and Flight System

-Anxiety is a natural response, and in small doses it's actually healthy.
-Some of the symptoms of anxiety - including nausea - are designed to tell your brain that there is something dangerous or new, so that you make a smart decision with your next action.
-Your brain releases the neurotransmitter serotonin, and your stomach has receptors for serotonin that cause your stomach to know that you're facing a distressing situation.
+Anxiety is a natural response, and in small doses, it's actually healthy.
+Some of the symptoms of anxiety - including nausea - are designed to tell your brain that there is something dangerous or new so that you make a smart decision with your next action.